4ntoined/pokemonpy-package/log.md

 keeping in mind for doubles:
 - fusion bolt and flare do NOT get their boost if a move was used in between the 2 of them. need to mark when a fusion move is used and then unmark if the next move is not the other fusion
+- counter and mirror coat users will need to track which pokémon hit them

 *
 i am thinking that this "orientation" idea is technically moot for doubles.